Abdelrhman0100/AbdelrhmanRepo/README.md

-# AbdelrhmanRepo
+# Finger Excersises
-Introduction to Computation and Programming Using Python FINGER EXCERCISES
+Introduction to Computation and Programming Using Python FINGER EXCERCISES SOLUTIONS